 You may already know about money-making opportunities delivering food for DoorDash or taxiing passengers around for Uber.
 However, there are many other side hustle apps that will allow you to make money by driving, including rideshare apps, food and shopping delivery apps, house-moving apps, and more.

-This list of 18 driving apps features easy gigs you can do to earn hundreds of dollars a month—or even more—and enjoy benefits like:
+Our list of 18 driving apps features easy gigs you can do to earn hundreds of dollars a month—or even more—and enjoy benefits like:

 - A flexible schedule (with opportunities to work part-time or full-time, per your availability)